Hopak: Concert dance

 After Hopak-like dances began to be performed on stage in the 18th century in Serf and Peasant theaters, professional dramatic troupes began to incorporate this popular dance into their repertoire.
 These performances only incorporated the Hopak into a larger opus, such as Kotliarevsky's operetta Natalka Poltavka.
 It was the pioneering work of a performer in a dramatic ensemble, the ethnochoreologist Vasyl Verkhovynets, in the early 20th century, that enable the dance to develop into its current format.
 Verkhovynets' initial work entailed gathering authentic village steps throughout central Ukraine and constructing dances which more accurately represented the Ukrainian cultural tradition.
 His break-through, however, was demonstrating that staged Ukrainian dance could exist as a distinct performing art, in the form of concert dance.
 He and his disciple Vasyl Avramenko began staging performances throughout western Ukraine, forming troupes of dancers in village after village.

 In the spring of 1935, the All-Union Organization of Cultural Relations with Foreign Countries agreed to send a delegation to the upcoming First International Festival of the Folk Dance in London.
 Verkhovynets worked with Leonid Zhukov of the T. Shevchenko Kyiv Opera and Ballet, and professional dancers from both the Kyiv and Kharkiv Opera houses, on constructing a suite to represent the Ukrainian SSR.
 For his part, Verkhovynets choreographed what became known as the "London Hopak" (лондонський гопак, translit. londonskiy hopak): this was a 3-part dance, consisting of a men's dance (much like the original Kozak dance), a second, slower segment danced only by women, and finally a rousing closing with both male and female dancers sharing the stage.
 This dance, along with Zhukov's addition, won the first prize at the festival that summer.
 The 3-part Hopak was later reprised in September back in Ukraine as part of the opera, Zaporozhets za Dunayem.
-The format of the 3-part Hopak was subsequently adopted by many professional folk dance ensembles who have choreographed their own variants of Hopak through the years.
+The format of the 3-part Hopak was subsequently adopted by many professional folk dance ensembles including Pavlo Virsky Ukrainian National Folk Dance Ensemble who have choreographed their own variants of Hopak through the years.
+Pavlo Virsky Ukrainian National Folk Dance Ensemble performed their Hopak in New York and other places around the world.

 In 1990, twenty members of the State Folk Dance Ensemble of the Ukrainian SSR, split off and created the Hopak!
 Ukrainian Dance Company, Ukraine's first independent professional dance company, under the direction of Sergei Makarov.